nioc/vue-dom/README.md

 ## Key features
 -    display objects with summary,
 -    display object with logical equipments,
+-    display logical equipments by tags,
+-    display info statistics (min, average and max) and history chart,
+-    display and start scenarios,
 -    user authentication with login and password (not stored in application)
 -    communicate with your Jeedom through JSON-RPC API and [websocket](https://github.com/nioc/jeedom-websocket), authorized with user API key,
 -    reduce data traffic,